Forward / Front Shoulder Dumbbell Raises

 Related exercises to discover

 Forward / front shoulder dumbbell raises is a gym work out exercise that targets shoulders and also involves abs.
 Refer to the illustration diagram and instructions above for how to perform this exercise correctly.
-Water bottle squat thrusters, kneeling kettlebell press and rear delt machine flyes are related exercise that target the same muscle groups as forward / front shoulder dumbbell raises.
+Two-arm kettlebell squat swings, landmine / t-bar presses and lateral raise machine are related exercise that target the same muscle groups as forward / front shoulder dumbbell raises.
 Visit our free illustrated exercise directory for more exercises to try in your workouts.

 Exercise illustration licensing: Our exercise and yoga pose illustrations (static and animated) are selectively available for licensing for commercial and non-commercial projects.
 Visit our exercise illustrations licensing page for detailed information and to submit in inquiry.